 Varnish cache MongoDB cache Issue Solution

-Not presents/Stale Presents It is a typical first query or a query after TTL is over Cache the fragment in Varnish
+Not present/stale Present It is a typical first query or a query after the TTL is over.
+Cache the fragment in Varnish.

-Presents Presents or not presents It is a repeated query (within TTL) Varnish shouldn’t make a request to MongoDB Cache provider because the cached fragment had been successfully retrieved before.
-So this is why we shouldn’t care about MongoDB cache for this case
+Present Present or not present It is a repeated query within the TTL.
+Varnish shouldn’t make a request to the MongoDB Cache Provider because the cached fragment had been successfully retrieved before.
+This is why we shouldn’t care about the MongoDB cache for this case.

-Not presents/stale Not presents/stale No data neither in MongoDB nor in Varnish Varnish won’t be able to retrieve and deliver the fragment.
-This case is a bad case, actually.
-See below for the solution
+Not present/stale Not present/stale No data is available in either MongoDB or Varnish.
+Varnish won’t be able to retrieve and deliver the fragment.
+This is a bad case, actually.
+See below for the solution.

-How to overcome this issues?
+How do we overcome these issues?
 My solution is very simple.
-When the issue happens?
+When does the issue happen?

-1. when both the controller page’s TTL is longer than fragments’
+1. When the controller page’s TTL is longer than the fragments’ TTLs.

 Section NAV (ttl = 10) Section 1 (ttl = 3)